The value-distribution of Artin $L$-functions associated with cubic fields in conductor aspect: Introduction

-The proofs of these formulas were achieved by Siegel \cite{Siegel44}.
-Ayoub \cite{Ayoub63, Ayoub64} studied the case where $d$ is varying over the set of discriminants of quadratic fields, and he obtained similar asymptotic formulas up to the coefficients of main terms.
+due to Siegel \cite{Siegel1944}.
+Recall further that Ayoub \cite{Ayoub1963, Ayoub1964} studied the case where $d$ varies over the set of discriminants of quadratic fields, and obtained asymptotic formulas similar to \eqref{eq:07250113} and \eqref{eq:07250114} up to the coefficients of main terms.